The lowdown (in their own words...)

 Telephone: 020 7296 2000

-Other offices: Alicante, Amsterdam, Baltimore, Beijing, Brussels, Budapest, Caracas, Colorado Springs, Denver, Dubai, Dusseldorf, Frankfurt, Hamburg, Hanoi, Ho Chi Minh City, Hong Kong, Houston, Jeddah, Johannesburg, London, Los Angeles, Luxembourg, Madrid, Mexico City, Miami, Milan, Minneapolis, Monterrey, Moscow, Munich, New York, Northern Virginia, Paris, Perth, Philadelphia, Riyadh, Rio de Janeiro, San Francisco, São Paulo, Shanghai, Silicon Valley, Singapore, Sydney, Tokyo, Ulaanbaatar, Warsaw and Zagreb.
+Other offices: Alicante, Amsterdam, Baltimore, Beijing, Brussels, Budapest*, Colorado Springs, Denver, Dubai, Dusseldorf, Frankfurt, Hamburg, Hanoi, Ho Chi Minh City, Hong Kong, Houston, Jakarta*, Johannesburg, Louisville, London, Los Angeles, Luxembourg, Madrid, Mexico City, Miami, Milan, Minneapolis, Monterrey, Moscow, Munich, New York, Northern Virginia, Paris, Perth, Philadelphia, Rio de Janeiro, Riyadh*, Rome, San Francisco, São Paulo, Shanghai, Shanghai Free Trade Zone, Silicon Valley, Singapore, Sydney, Tokyo, Warsaw, Washington, D.C and Zagreb*. (* associated offices)

-Perks: Benefits include: 25 days’ holiday, private medical insurance, life assurance, private health insurance, season ticket loan, in-house gym, subsidised staff restaurant, access to a dentist, doctor and physiotherapist, discounts at local retailers.
+Perks: Benefits include: bonus scheme, gym membership/subsidy, life assurance, pension scheme with company contributions, private healthcare, season ticket loan, subsidied restaurant, access to a dentist, doctor and physiotherapist, and discounts at local retailers.